-- Is the material published on a trustworthy website?
-Is the site owned by, for example, a research institute, a scientific community, an EU project or some other official organization?
+Is the material published on a trustworthy website?
+Is the site owned by, for example, a university, a research institute, a scientific community, an EU project or some other official organization or authority?

-- Also remember to check when the material was published.
+When was the material published?
 Older publications may contain outdated information.
 Whether the material is up-to-date or not depends greatly on the topic.
 Are there more recent sources that support the facts presented in the material?

 If these criteria are fulfilled, the source can be used.

 Use Boolean operators, phrase search and truncation also in Google to boost your search!